Gdańsk Politechnika railway station

 Gdańsk Politechnika railway station is a railway station serving the city of Gdańsk, in the Pomeranian Voivodeship, Poland.
 The station opened in 1952 and is located on the Gdańsk Śródmieście–Rumia railway.
 The train services are operated by SKM Tricity.

-Its name is derived from Gdańsk University of Technology (pl: Politechnika Gdańska) which is nearby.
-The station was known as Gdańsk Nowa Szkocja (en.: Gdańsk Nova Scotia) until the 1960s.
+Its name is derived from Gdańsk University of Technology (Polish: Politechnika Gdańska) which is nearby.
+The station was known as Gdańsk Nowa Szkocja (English: Gdańsk Nova Scotia) until the 1960s.

 Gdańsk Politechnika is connected with Gdańsk Nowe Szkoty, which was on the route to Gdańsk Nowy Port.
 This line has been closed to passenger services since June 2005.

 Train services

 The station is served by the following services: